Selling on Amazon with and without software

 Here we can obviously see that some products are selling better than others.
 We can also see how much people are willing to pay for certain types of blankets.
 If you were to choose one and look for a similar product on Alibaba to see how much it costs to manufacture, you might have an idea of how much profit you can expect from it.
 This just might be enough for you to find a successful product and create a business around it.

 Now, let’s see what kind of other information you can gather by using product research software to see if it’s worth using.
-While being on the same page as shown above, you can open something like a chrome extension with a single click and see this:
+While being on the same page as shown above, you can open something like a chrome extension with a single click.

 Now you can unveil all the information that’s behind the surface of all these listings.
 You can find out every possible piece of information that you would possibly need to carefully assess to decide if a certain product is right for you.
 You will know the exact margins and fees, sales volumes, and the weight of any product.
 This way, you would be able to have an in depth insight of how successful a product is and exactly how much you could make by selling it yourself.
 Knowing the margins of any product is extremely useful.
 What’s even more useful is being able to calculate how much your fees and margins would be if you priced any of the products differently.